dustinpfister/blog_posts/_posts/threejs-examples-object-grid-wrap.md

 ## Conclusion

 So far so good with this object grid wrap module, I have a basic idea of what I wanted in mind and that basic idea is now up and running.
-I am sure that I will want to make at least one if not more revisions of this though, but in order to really be sure of what is needed in terms of new features and what needs to be fixed I will want to make at least a few if not more projects that make use of this module.
+At this point I might want to make yet another revision at some point, but in order to really be sure of what is needed in terms of new features and what needs to be fixed I will want to make at least a few if not more projects that make use of this module.
+I have a bad habit of making some projects far more complex than they need to be, and the general idea with this is working so I want to maybe slow down a little and focus more so on making additional examples with this module.

+With that said as of this latest edit of this post I have made one new additional example in which I am working on top of this object grid wrap module.
+If you would like to check this out it is my [object grid wrap land module example post](/2022/07/25/threejs-examples-object-grid-wrap-land).